Isaac Ruddell: Biography

 In the Spring of 1779, he established a fortified settlement on the South fork of the Licking River known as Ruddell's Station (or Fort Liberty) in Harrison County one mile (1.6 km) from present-day Lair Station.
 The fort was built on the site of Hinkson's Station which was previously abandoned several years before.
 Along with Martin's Station, located on Stoner Creek near present-day Paris, the settlement became home to a large number of Pennsylvania German families over the next year.
-During the American Revolutionary War however, an Indian (including Shawnee) raiding party of 600 - 900 led by British officer Captain Henry Bird and 150 British soldiers left twenty+ settlers dead.
+In 1780, during the American Revolutionary War, an Indian (including Shawnee) raiding party of 600-900 led by British officer Captain Henry Bird and 150 British soldiers left at least twenty settlers dead.
 Isaac Ruddell was captain of the fort, and was in command of the militiamen present.
 When the British brought out artillery to knock down the walls to enable the Indians to massacre the defending families, he decided it was better to surrender.
-The approx. 470 survivors, along with he and his wife (and captives from Martin's Station), were force marched to Detroit where they remained prisoners until the end of the war.
+The approximately 470 survivors, along with Ruddell and his wife, and captives from Martin's Station, were force-marched to Detroit where they remained prisoners until the end of the war.

 During the march to Detroit, Ruddell was separated from his wife and children.
 Shortly after arriving in Detroit, Ruddell protested to the commandant of Bird disregarding his agreement of safe passage in exchange for their surrender.
 He was reunited with his wife and two daughters, however his two sons were turned over to the Shawnee who were eventually adopted by the tribe.
 Stephen Ruddell, 12 years old at the time of the attack, was accepted into the family of Chief Blackfish and eventually became the adopted brother of Tecumseh.
 The younger son, Abraham Ruddell, when repatriated from the Indians, by the War Department in 1794 could barely speak English and later settled in Arkansas.